jazzypants1989/jessquery/README.md

 ### FetchOptions

-- **error?: string**

-  - The error message to display if the fetch fails.
-    - There is a standard, boring error message that will display if none is provided.
-    - If you provide an onError callback, the error message will be ignored.

 - **onError?: () => void**

   - A callback to execute if the fetch fails.
+    - There is a standard, boring error message that will replace the element if no `onError` callback is provided.
+    - This will either simply contain the error message or `Failed to load ${type}` (e.g., `Failed to load HTML`)

 - **onSuccess?: () => void**